gvwilson/thirdbit/src/fiction/santas/index.md

-Santa Greenwood studied her for a long moment, then grinned the kind of grin that would make even the toughest lumberjack think about becoming a cheesewright.
+Santa Greenwood studied her for a long moment, then grinned the kind of grin that would make even the toughest lumberjack think about becoming a cheese maker.
+"Well, my dad would say that if it ain't hard, it ain't worth doing.
-"He would say *now, Hotep, now!*"
+And then he'd say *now, Hotep, now!*"

 An unearthly moan shivered through the night.
 On cue,